Back to All Events

 About This Course

-This course will walk you through the steps to link Google Analytics with BigQuery and use Dataform to transform the raw data into a format that is ready for visualization and advanced analysis.
+Are you ready to unleash the full power of BigQuery on your Google Analytics data?
+This course will show you how Dataform can be used to deploy a data model that transforms your raw Google Analytics data into a format that is ready for visualization and advanced analysis.
 At the end of this course you will have three things:

 2. All of the skills and resources needed to customize the model to your needs, including a series of Looker Studio dashboards that help you quickly start working with the data.

-3. Ongoing and eternal access to a community of previous course participants (in the TLC in Slack), where you can collaborate with your peers as needed.
+3. Access to a community of previous course participants (in the TLC Slack) where you can collaborate with your peers as needed.

 Who is it for?

-Are you a Google Analytics pro who is not quite comfortable with BigQuery?
 This course is for the analyst who is ready to go beyond the reporting available in the GA4 user interface.
-You do not need to be a data engineer or expert in writing SQL because we will provide code for you to copy/paste, but you will need to understand Google Analytics 4 and how data is collected.
+You do not need to be a data engineer, but you do need to know enough SQL and Javascript to follow along (we will provide code for you to copy/paste).
+You will also need to understand the basics of Google Analytics 4 and how data is collected.

 Prerequisites